 At the same time, we also welcome the opportunity to help local business owners everywhere enhance their online reputation and visibility – and stay on top of online conversations about their brand, product, or service.

 To ring in the New Year, we came up with a list of New Year’s resolutions that, hopefully, biz owners can find inspiration from.
 Be sure to check out the items on the list!
 If you need help on getting any of these things done, let us know and we’d be glad to share more tips and tricks that will enable you get to the next level.

 Claim your unclaimed social media profiles, business listings, and review pages.
 The more flags you plant on the Internet, the greater control you have over the information that can be found about your business online.
 You may already have a Facebook page and a Twitter profile, but don’t stop there.
-Claim your business, too, on online directories, business listings, and review sites like Yelp, Google+ Local, Foursquare, Citysearch, and Yahoo!
+Claim your business, too, on online directories, business listings, and review sites like Yelp, Google My Business, Foursquare, Citysearch, and Yahoo!
 Local, among many others.

 Blog more.
 When was the last time you wrote a post on your company blog?
 Exactly.
 It’s easy to think that only a small number of customers really care about your blog, but that’s not the point.
 Business blogging helps you achieve a bunch of other things, too, that will help you enhance your visibility.
 It gives you a chance to establish your authority, extend the reach of your readership, create fresh, unique content (that search engines can find), and be an opinion leader in the industry that is most relevant to your business.

 Create events online.
 Not enough business owners leverage the ability to create online events and build buzz around their brand.
 Don’t underestimate the impact that these events can make.
 Post more Yelp deals, post check-in specials on Foursquare, schedule Google+ hangouts with your community, and announce upcoming news and promos on Facebook.
 In the age of social media, it’s always great to give your existing and potential customers something positive to talk about.